What is the caffeine content of your coffee ?

 "This coffee is strong, isn't it?"

 We often hear this phrase... but what does it mean exactly?
-Is it the full-bodied taste, the bitterness, or the caffeine levels Who makes us say that?
+Is it the full-bodied taste, the bitterness, or the caffeine level Who makes us say that?

 We're often asked how much caffeine a particular coffee contains.
-While it's difficult to say for a single bean (it depends on several factors like variety, roasting, etc.), we can be more precise when talking about recipes: espresso, filter, long, instant...
+While it's difficult to say for a single bean (it depends on several factors such as variety, roasting, etc.), we can be more precise when talking about recipes: espresso, filter, long, instant...
 Follow the guide!

 If we talk about concentration, espresso is king.
 It is prepared by rapidly extracting a small amount of liquid through finely ground coffee, under high pressure.
 Result: approximately 63 mg of caffeine in a single shot (30 ml).